xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 The field `score` represents how well the documents match the user's interests.
 The higher the number, the better the documents match.
 It should be noted that the scores only have meaning in relation to other scores from the same requests.

 The field `snippet_id` identifies a specific snippet instead of just the document as a whole.
-If you do not plan to ever have documents with multiple snippets you can ignore it.
-But as it's hard to predict the future needs it's highly recommended to use the whole snippet idea for use cases search refinement or a 'more like this' section.
-[See documents with multiple snippets](#documents-with-multiple-snippets) for more details.
+The `document_id` field in it represents the whole document.
+It is the same as the field ìd` but `id` has been deprecated`.

 If `include_properties` is false, properties are not included in the output, but you can still filter based on them.